 No Permission Needed

-Vanya, a plain village woman, was holding Shakti and Mukti in her lap, ecstatic with the bundles of joy that God has blessed her with.
+Vanya; a simple village woman, was holding Shakti and Mukti in her laps, ecstatic with the bundles of joy that God has blessed her with.
 But the case was not the same with others.
-Her in-laws and her husband, Madhav wanted a baby boy, who could become the waaris (the heir) of the so-called royal family of Samandsar; a small village in Rajasthan, who can carry forward the name of the family.
+Her in-laws and her husband, Madhav wanted a baby boy, who can become the waaris (the heir) of the so-called royal family of a small village in Rajasthan, who can carry forward the name of the family.
 They cursed and blamed her for not providing the waaris who would have hosted the flag of the royal family and rule the royal ruins for generations.
 In fact, there was nothing royal left for it except the name.
 They used all kinds of abusive language and ill-treated her kids without any apparent impunity.
-They tortured her physically and mentally.
+They did physical and mental torture to her.

-After a few days, it was heard that Vanya filed for a divorce with Madhav and left the village to a small town nearby, where she managed to find a job in a garments factory.
-She provided her daughters with a high-class education.
+After few days, it was known that Vanya filed a divorce with Madhav and left the village to a small town nearby, where she managed to find a job in garments factory.
+She provided her daughters a high-class education.

-Mukti, free from all man-made boundaries, become a great leader for the cause of women equality and rights, and conducts many women empowerment programs.
-Shakti, the symbol of power, has become a karate champ, provides self-defense classes to the rural girls, makes them aware of the gender-based violence and passes on the message that women are no more the weaker sex.
+Now, Mukti; free from all the man-made boundaries, has become a great leader for the cause of women equality and rights, conducts many women empowerment programs.
+Shakti; the symbol of power, a karate champ, provides self-defense classes to the rural girls, makes them aware of the gender-based violence and pass on the message that women is no more a weaker sex.